-This report focuses on the role which the value of energy is expected to play in the development of optimum (i.e., cost-effective) energy conservation performance standards for new buildings.
+This report focuses on the role which the price of energy is expected to play in the development of optimum (i.e., cost-effective) energy conservation performance standards for new buildings.
 The maximum rate of energy consumption allowed under the optimum standard is based on a comparison of the value of the energy saved relative to the cost of complying with the standard over the life cycle of the building.
-Thus, the method used to value the energy saved has a significant effect on the resulting standard.
+Thus, the price used to value the energy saved has a significant effect on the resulting standard.
 If the standard is to be set at a level which is socially optimum, then it must be based on the social value of energy.
-Because of a range of price-distorting factors in energy markets, however, it is unlikely that the actual prices paid for various energy types accurately reflect the true social values of these resources.
-For developing optimum energy conservation standards, the social values of energy can be represented by applying a system of indices called "Resource Impact Factors" (RIF's) to the actual energy prices.
-One of the purposes of this report is to offer some guidelines for the development of such a system.
+Because of a range of price distorting factors in energy markets, however, it is unlikely that the actual prices paid for various energy types accurately reflect the true social values of these resources.
+The Federal Energy Administration (FEA) is developing a system of indices which could be used to adjust actual prices so that the true social values of energy resources would be better represented.
+One of the purposes of this report is to offer some guidelines for the development of these indices which are called "Resource Impact Factors" (RIF's).
 The other major purpose of this report is to assess the effects of using a system of RIF's in the development of energy conservation standards.
 To accomplish this latter goal, a comparison is made between a standard that is optimum from the private point of view (using the actual unadjusted prices paid for energy) and one that is optimum from the social point of view (using prices adjusted with RIF values).
-The comparison is made in terms of two implications of the standards: (1) the relative amounts of energy saved; and (2) the relative economic efficiencies of the standards.
+The comparision is made in terms of two implications of the standards: (1) the relative amounts of energy saved; and (2) the relative economic efficiencies of the standards.

 The guidelines offered for developing RIF's fall into two categories.
 The first concerns the explicit method of formulation.
 One method of formulation, as a quantity multiplier, results in impact numbers which would serve well to compare alternative energy types.
 Because these impact numbers are not denominated in dollar terms, however, they would be inappropriate for determining the economic balance between energy and nonenergy resources.
 To achieve such a balance, a common basis is needed to allow comparison between the value of the energy saved and the cost of the resources expended to save it.
-The other method of formulation, as a price multiplier, provides this common denominator because the RIF value converts the actual price paid for the energy to its corresponding social value.
-Since this social value is denominated in dollars, it can be compared with the cost of the nonenergy resources.
+The other method of formulation, as a price multiplier, provides this common denominator because the RIF value converts the actual price paid for the energy to its corresponding social price.
+Since this social price is denominated in dollars, it can be compared with the cost of the nonenergy resources.

 The second category of guidelines relates to the factors which RIF's should take into account.
 These are the same factors that cause a divergence between the actual price and the social value of energy.
-These factors include the presence of unit taxes or of monopoly power, environmental effects of energy production or consumption, the desire for national economic independence, the existence of price controls such as those on natural gas, and inadequate information about the long-run scarcity of exhaustible energy resources.
+These factors include the presence of unit taxes or of monopoly power, environmental effects of energy production or consumption, the desire for national economic independence, and the existence of price controls such as those on natural gas.